Kwame Steede

 Kwame Steede (born 4 July 1980) is a Bermudian football coach and former player.
 He was appointed head coach of the Devonshire Cougars in 2015.

 Club career

-Next to spending his entire local league career at Devonshire Cougars, Steede had played for Bermuda Hogges in the USL Premier Development League, as a midfielder.
+Before his local league career at Devonshire Cougars, Steede had played for Bermuda Hogges in the USL Premier Development League, as a midfielder.

 International career

-He made his debut for Bermuda in a December 2003 friendly match against Barbados and earned a total of 21 caps, scoring 6 goals.
+Steede made his senior international debut for Bermuda in December 2003, in a friendly match against Barbados.
+He earned a total of 21 caps, scoring 6 goals.
 He has represented his country in 8 FIFA World Cup qualification matches.

 Managerial career

 Steede was named head coach of Devonshire Cougars in summer 2015, succeeding Andrew Bascome.